BSMediaGroup/StreamSuites/README.md

   injects them as both structured cookie jars **and** `Cookie` headers to match the browser.

-### 204 responses explained
+### SSE 204 responses explained

 - A 204 response with `content-type=text/html` indicates the SSE request did not meet Rumble's session requirements.
 This occurs when cookies are stale or missing, when headers are incomplete, or when the Referer does not match the watch URL.
 Ensuring the SSE client uses the browser-derived cookies and headers restores the expected `text/event-stream` 200 response.
+When a 204 is received, the runtime now marks SSE as unavailable and downgrades to the livestream API polling ingest path instead of retrying forever.

 ## Project Status